-1.6 Overview of developments in border surveillance and control technologies refugee crisis, the EU has increasingly uti- cles to the Ministry of Interior valued at lised the EU enlargement fund, IPA, towards 909.264,00 EUR.75 The program also tasked enhancing the border security capacities of the IOM with procuring border security North Macedonia in an attempt to limit mi- technology for a total value of 3,4 million gration towards Western Europe.
+1.6 Overview of developments in border surveillance and control technologies

+Since 2015, in the context of the so-called ficers.
+This included a donation of vehirefugee crisis, the EU has increasingly uti- cles to the Ministry of Interior valued at lised the EU enlargement fund, IPA, towards 909.264,00 EUR.
+The program also tasked enhancing the border security capacities of the IOM with procuring border security North Macedonia in an attempt to limit mi- technology for a total value of 3,4 million gration towards Western Europe.
 While some EUR.
 The technology consisted of police of the funds have gone towards humanitar- vehicles and different types of surveillance ian purposes such as medical equipment, cameras.76 77 the EU has also spent millions of euros on enhancing the capacities of the North Macedonian border police under the Ministry of EU donated 3.5 million EUR to a program ti-Interior, as well as donating millions of euros tled "Support the former Yugoslav Repubworth of border security technology.